sunpy/sunpy/doc/source/guide/acquiring_data/hek.rst

 5. Getting data for your event
 ------------------------------

-The 'hek2vso' module allows you to take an HEK event and acquire data specific to that event.
+The 'hek2vso' module allows you to take an HEK event and acquire VSO records specific to that event.

     >>> from sunpy.net import hek2vso
     >>> h2v = hek2vso.H2VClient()